From the column The VICE Guide to Right Now

 "What shall we do with the drunken sailor?" asks the age-old sea shanty.
-According to various versions the resolution is putting him in a longboat until he's sober, shaving his belly with a rusty razor (not sure how that would help), or—if you're into more esoteric nomenclature—"put him in the scuppers with the hosepipe on him," whatever that means.
+According to various versions the resolution is putting him in a longboat until he's sober, shaving his belly with a rusty razor or - if you're into more esoteric nomenclature - "put him in the scuppers with the horse-pipe on him", whatever that means.

-According to the Independent, in February this year a Lysblink Seaways vessel was on its way from Belfast to Skogn, Norway, carrying a cargo of paper when the sole officer on watch managed to run the ship into the foreshore at full speed.
-The ship was damaged so badly it had to be taken to the scrap heap, but not until it had sat in the sea for two days, spilling an approximate 25 tons of oil into the surrounding water.
+According to the Independent, in February this year, a Lysblink Seaways vessel was on its way from Belfast to Skogn in Norway carrying a cargo of paper when the sole officer on watch managed to run the ship into the foreshore at full speed.
+The ship was damaged so badly it had to be taken to the scrap heap, but not until it had lain grounded in the sea for two days, spilling an approximate 25 tonnes of oil into the surrounding water.

 As for the officer, it appears he was thrown overboard, figuratively speaking at least.
-A statement from the DFDS said that "the officer is no longer employed by DFDS" and they "hope this will not cast a shadow over our other officers who rightfully enjoy a very good reputation."
+A statement from the DFDS read: "The officer is no longer employed by DFDS.
+We hope this will not cast a shadow over our other officers who rightfully enjoy a very good reputation."